It's Summer BBQ Season! What's Grilling?

 Marinade the wings in the Mixing the Gochujang sauce.

-• Preheat smoker to 200°F and smoke wings for 30 minutes to allow maximum smoke absorption
+• Smoke the wings for 30 minutes to allow maximum smoke absorption

 Chicken Wings Smoking on the Green Mountain Grills Ledge Prime 2.0